Ireland Hiking: Wild Atlantic Way

 We recommend packing lightweight, loose-fitting clothing that can be easily layered to accommodate varying temperatures, as well as a light jacket or rainwear.
 Don’t forget to pack:

-- Waterproof jacket and pants
+- Rain jacket and pants

-- Moisture-wicking hiking socks
+- Moisture-wicking, quick-drying hiking socks (wool or synthetic)

 - Insect repellent